unstoppabledomains/dev-docs/login-with-unstoppable/scopes-for-login.md

 ## profile
 `optional: true`

 The Login with Unstoppable `profile` scope is used to retrieve profile metadata the user has associated with their domain.
-It returns the following claims.
+It returns the following claims:

 * `name` - Display name
 * `picture` - Cover photo URI